JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Page for Liked posts #DONE
 - Username and posts counts on the stick div #DONE
 - Collage of images that the user has posted on the profile view on the right side
-- If a user has no followers or following then display a message
+- If a user has no followers or following then display a message #DONE

 ## Posts
 - Editing posts #DONE